sccn/sccn.github.io/others/EEGLAB_and_python.md

 been solved - it also means that the code is probably more stable and has fewer bugs.

-As of late 2019/early 2020, 56% of the citations of the papers below go to EEGLAB, then 25% go to Fieldtrip, and 19% got to Brainstorm, and various versions of MNE.
+As of 2020, 56% of the citations of the papers below go to EEGLAB, then 25% go to Fieldtrip, and 19% go to Brainstorm and various versions of MNE.
 Note that EEGLAB and Fieldtrip are intertwined where Fieldtrip users can write [EEGLAB plugins](/EEGLAB_and_Fieldtrip#Wrap_up_your_Fieldtrip_scripts_into_EEGLAB_plugin_menu_items "wikilink") by adding simple wrappers on their Fieldtrip code.
 So the pair